John T. Hoffman: Early life

 He was born in Ossining in Westchester County, New York.
 He was the son of Jane Ann (Thompson) and Adrian Kissam Hoffman, a physician in Westchester County.
 His father's parents, Philip L. Hoffman and Helena Kissam, were "among the most valuable members of early society in New York, and the founders of many public charities and benevolent works," Harper's Weekly effused.

 He attended Union College starting in 1843 in the junior class, but had to leave for a time due to ill health, eventually graduating in 1846.
 He then studied law, was admitted to the bar in 1849 and practiced in Manhattan.

 Hoffman became active in the Tammany Hall faction of the Democratic Party.
 He was a member of the New York State Democratic Central Committee beginning in 1848, and served as New York City Recorder from 1861 to 1866.
 Hoffman served as mayor of New York City from 1866 to 1868. from 1866 to 1868 he was Grand Sachem, or leader, of the Tammany Hall organization.

 High hopes of reformers

 When he was elected mayor in 1865, reformers had high hopes for him.
 A front-page article in Harper's Weekly intoned:

 It is many years since the city of New York has chosen for her Chief Magistrate a man of the position and reputation of John T. Hoffman.
 He is not only a gentleman of high social position, but a lawyer of distinction, a judge of eminent probity, a representative by descent of some of the oldest New York families, a citizen of unblemished reputation ...

+Hoffman was re-elected mayor in 1867.